tezos-commons/baseDAO/docs/specification.md

 - The contract manages a special role called "Administrator".
 - The contract stores a list of proposals with one of the states: "ongoing", "rejected", or "accepted".
-- After a successful migration, the contract `migrated` state will be `True` and all the subsequent operation will fail with `CONTRACT_MIGRATED` and the updated contract address.
+- After a successful migration, the contract `migrated` state will be `True` and all the subsequent operations, except `transfer_contract_tokens`, will fail with `MIGRATED` and the updated contract address.
+- The contract forbids transferring XTZ to the contract, because they will be locked forever.

 ## Roles